gvwilson/fiction/leaderboard/index.md

 ---

 "I don't work with musicians.
-Or actors, or celebrity baristas, or virtuals.
+Or celebrity baristas, or virtuals.
 You know that."

 Bench grinned.
-"Maybe this'll change your mind."
+"Maybe this will change your mind."
-She pulled a holo out of the sleeve of her suit jacket, slid it across the black quartzite table, and sat back, already looking smug.
+She pulled a holo out of the sleeve of her suit jacket, slid it across the black quartzite table, and sat back looking smug.

 I put down my coffee and picked it up.
 "Turner,"
-I said.
+I said after a moment's unnecessary study.
 "*Rain, Steam, and Speed*, mid 1840s.
 It's beautiful."
-I sighed as Bench's grin widened to show off her fashionable steel teeth.
+I sighed as Bench's grin widened to show off slightly imperfect teeth.
-"Let me guess---your noodle has it."
+"Let me guess—your noodle has it."

-"He's not 'mine', and he's not a noodle.
+"He's not mine, and he's not a noodle.
-He's just...new."
+He's just…new."
-She waved a hand to forgive everyone in the world who hadn't grown up with enough to be comfortable but not so much that they needed people like me.
+She waved a hand to excuse her client's youth.
 "It showed up at an estate sale a few months ago, and yes,
 I made sure he hung it properly.
 Just give him ten minutes,"
-she wheedled.
-"I'll tell him you need to,
-I don't know,
-center yourself or some bullshit first.
+she wheedled as I open my mouth.
+"Ten minutes,
-You can have as much time with it as you want before you talk to him."
+and you can have as much time with it as you want."

 I gave her a tired look.
 "Excellent," she purred,
-reaching for her pad.
+reaching for her tablet.
-"He's not really a morning person, so how about---"
+"He's not really a morning person, so how about—"

-A hundred devices beeped, bleebled, or chimed in unison around us, momentarily derailing conversation.
+A hundred devices beeped, bleebled, or binged around us.
-"Called it,"
+"Huh,"
-Bench said,
+Bench grunted,
-turning her pad to show me the news.
+turning her tablet to show me the news.
-Vitaly Mendonca:
+Vitaly Mendonça:
 Brazilian,
-fifty-four,
+sixty-four,
 inherited a construction company after his father died (natural causes), then made a fortune in remediation work.
-He'd been on and off the leaderboard for years, always safely out of the top ten until a couple of hours ago.
+He had been in and out of the Top Twenty for years.
-A combination of fluctuating exchange rates and an automatic contract renewal someone had forgotten to account for had suddenly catapulted him into the number one spot.
+A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number two spot that morning.
-His handler---some German whiz kid whose name I sort of recognized---had been trying frantically to unload stuff since then, but apparently it hadn't been enough.
+His handler—some German whiz kid whose name I should have recognized—had been trying frantically to unload stuff since then, but apparently it hadn't been enough.
-A few minutes ago Senhor Mendonca had gone from briefly being the richest person in the world to permanently being dead.
+A few minutes ago Senhor Mendonca had gone from briefly being one of the richest people in the world to permanently being dead.

-I swallowed the dregs of my coffee and stood up, tucking the holo into my sleeve.
+I downed the last of my coffee and stood up.
 "Put him in my calendar," I said as the buzz in the coffee shop resumed.
 "Give me half an hour with the painting.
-And Bench---he really better not be a noodle."
+And Bench—he really better not be a noodle."

 ---